Skip to main content

-Adrenal Insufficiency and Addison's Disease
+Adrenal insufficiency and Addison's disease

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
-You may find the Addison's Disease article more useful, or one of our other health articles.
+You may find the Addison's disease article more useful, or one of our other health articles.

-See the related separate Adrenal Crisis article.
+See the related separate Adrenal crisis article.

 Adrenal insufficiency is a condition in which there is destruction of the adrenal cortex and subsequent reduction in the output of adrenal hormones, ie glucocorticoids (cortisol) and/or mineralocorticoids (aldosterone).
 There are two types of adrenal insufficiency: